Frequently Asked Questions For Artists

 Q What exactly do I need to submit be included in the printed brochure (the Open Studios Tour Guide and Map)?

-A Send us 2 to 5 jpg photos (300 ppi resolution, max 6" x 8") on CD/DVD (CD/DVD’s will not be returned) by mail or email to email@example.com.
-Please send at least one image as a vertical 4:3 format in case the brochure layout requires a vertical.
+A Send us 2 to 5 jpg photos (300 ppi resolution, max 8″ x 8″) on CD/DVD (CD/DVD’s will not be returned) by mail or email to firstname.lastname@example.org.
+The image in the brochure will be a square.
+Please provide a square image or the image will be cropped.
 Also, send us your contact information (name; business or studio name, if applicable; address, phone, and website); your primary medium; a very brief description of your work; and your studio hours.

 Open Studio Event Weekends & Promotion